NautilusTrader

 • Decoupling between publishers and subscribers who don't need to know about each other.

-• Working with events that don't fit within the predefined Actor model.
+• Working with events that do not fit the data actor model.

 • Advanced scenarios requiring full control over messaging.